Organic Toma Verde Tomatillo

 We’ve been saving our tomatillos for nearly a decade, selecting for early maturity as well as sheer abundance, never tiring of salsa verde in a thousand variations.
 There are so many ways to play with the flavors: Raw or roasted, coarsely chopped or pureed, with garlic and cumin, shallots and cilantro, grilled on kabobs or stuffed in roast chicken.
 Have fun, let us know what you discover and don’t forget to trellis early and often!

-1 review for Organic Toma Verde Tomatillo
+2 reviews for Toma Verde Tomatillo

 1. Joan Murray (verified owner)